YashSinha1234/Detecting-types-of-Breast-cancer/README.md

-# Detecting-types-of-Breast-cancer
+# Detecting-types-of-breast-cancer
- Types of breast cancer detection ML model
+ An ML model which predict types of breast cancer being present